 Which to opt for?
-Lat pulldown machine with close grip or wide grip?
+Supinated Close grip lat pulldown vs wide grip lat pulldown?
 This is perhaps one of the most common and important questions that trainers come across.
-Even you might also come up with such question.
-Now the question is does it really make a difference with change in grip?
-The answer to this is ‘yes’, it really make a difference.
+Even you might also come up with such a question.
+Now the question is does it really make a difference with the change in the grip?
+The answer to this is ‘yes’, it really makes a difference.

-In this kind of exercise shoulder plays a very important role.
-So, if there is a pain existing there, movement will be the biggest disadvantage.
-In such cases neutral grip pull works great with neutral hand position.
+In this kind of exercise, shoulder plays a very important role.
+So, if there is a pain existing there, the movement will be the biggest disadvantage.
+In such cases, neutral grip pull works great with neutral hand position.